comp-physics/roseNNa/README.md

 </a>
 </p>

-A fast, portable library for neural network inference in HPC codebases
+roseNNA is a fast, portable, and minimally-intrusive library for neural network inference in HPC codebases.
+It runs inference on RNNS, CNNS, and MLPs, though more networks are in the works.
+It is an optimized Fortran library that outperforms PyTorch for the relatively small neural networks deployed in physics applications, like CFD.

 ## **Fortran Library**
 The fLibrary folder holds all the core files that are needed to recreate the model in Fortran and be linked to a program.
 It contains a Makefile that compiles all core files and creates a library.